lebotlan/tech-hints/css_priority.md

 # Mitigate CSS lack of priorities.

 CSS is poorly designed.
 It is unmodular, it lacks composition operators.
-Its specification of z-index ordering is a joke...
+Its specification of z-index ordering is a joke.
+CSS is unable to position elements using smart anchors, like in Tikz.
-(Yes, I am really angry after CSS spec.)
+(Yes, I am really angry after the CSS spec.)

 ...And it lacks priorities on rules.